Silei-Silei/Mental_Health_Agent/README.md

 ## 🏗️ Architecture

-The system follows the same pattern as `medsynthetic_agent_starter`:

 - **API Contract**: `agent/openapi.yaml` defines the endpoints
 - **Lambda Functions**: `lambdas/` contains the business logic
 - **Infrastructure**: `infra/` has AWS IAM policies and trust relationships